-This course aims to provide a comprehensive introduction to Tibetan Buddhism.
-At the end if the course, students will have acquired a sound foundation in the historical, doctrinal and sociological dimensions of Tibetan Buddhism.
+This module aims to provide a comprehensive introduction to Tibetan Buddhism.
+On successful completion of this module, students will have acquired a sound foundation in the historical, doctrinal and sociological dimensions of Tibetan Buddhism.

-In addition, by shedding light on the close links that existed between the religious and political authorities in traditional Tibetan society, students will have become sensitised to the religious and political issues that affect the relationship between the current Tibetan authorities and their counterparts in the Peoples Republic of China .
+In addition, the module will shed light on the close links that existed between the religious and political authorities in traditional Tibetan society, which continue to inform Tibetan understanding of the relationship between secular and religious power.

-Students should come equipped with a basic knowledge of the various Buddhist traditions of Tibet , their history, doctrinal differences and manifold socio-political spheres of influence.
+Students should come equipped with a basic knowledge of the various Buddhist traditions of Tibet, their history, doctrinal foundations and manifold socio-political spheres of influence.

-The content of this course covers four areas:
+The content of this module covers four areas: